cylondata/twister2/docs/tutorial/developing.md

 * The tasks in the first two executors will generate words
 * The tasks in the last two executors will keep word count.

-After running the example, you will see the following output
+After running the example, you will see an output like the following;

 ```bash
 [2019-01-09 09:50:52 +0000] [INFO] edu.iu.dsc.tws.examples.streaming.wordcount.task.WordCountJob: 2 Word wA count 1